scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

   * Create the DMS Replication Instance
   * Create and Test The DMS Source Endpoint
   * Create and Test The DMS Target Endpoint
+  * Create a DMS Migration Task
+  * Run the DMS Migration Task
+  * Verify table migration from source DB to target DB.